-DMD is caused by a genetic mutation.
-The mutation causes the gene to make inadequate amounts of a protein called dystrophin.
-This protein is needed to keep muscles intact.
+DMD is caused by a faulty gene.
+This makes it hard for the body to make a protein called dystrophin.
+This protein is needed to keep muscles healthy.

 © Nucleus Medical Media, Inc.

 You will be asked about your child’s symptoms and health history.
 A physical exam will be done.
 You will be asked if there is any family history of muscle or nerve problems.
 The exam will focus on your child’s muscles.
 A doctor who treats these problems may be needed.

 DMD may be suspected based on symptoms and family history.
 It can be confirmed with: